 Underage Drinking

-Purchase and public possession of alcoholic beverages; exceptions; penalties
+Purchase and public possession of alcoholic beverages; exceptions; penalties enforcing this policy.
+Student employees may be held to the standards set for employees of the University.

 RS 14:93.12 Purchase and public possession of alcoholic beverages; exceptions; penalties